wely/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-18_18-47-26.png)

-    In the publish wizard, click `Microsoft Azure App Service` for the publish target:
+1. In the publish wizard, click `Microsoft Azure App Service` for the publish target:

     ![image](./media/2016-10-18_18-49-13.png)

-    Next select `DevCamp` and then the `incidentapi...` app service, and click `OK`
+1. Next select `DevCamp` and then the `incidentapi...` app service, and click `OK`

     ![image](./media/2016-10-18_18-55-41.png)

-    In the next step, leave all the defaults and click `Publish`:
+1. In the next step, leave all the defaults and click `Publish`:

     ![image](./media/2016-10-18_19-03-10.png)

-    After a short time, you should see the `publish succeeded` message in the output window:
+1. After a short time, you should see the `publish succeeded` message in the output window:

     ![image](./media/2016-10-18_19-05-52.png)

+### Installing Node.JS ###
 1. In a browser windows inside your development Virtual Machine, open a browser window and go to `http://nodejs.org`, and click on the `Other Downloads` link under v6.9.0:

     ![image](./media/2016-10-19_10-15-22.png)

-    In the next page, click on `32 bit` next to `Windows Installer (.msi)`, download the MSI and run the installation.
+1. In the next page, click on `32 bit` next to `Windows Installer (.msi)`, download the MSI and run the installation.

     ![image](./media/2016-10-19_10-20-21.png)